amanda-nascimentobarbosa/8_week_sql_challenge/week_1/README.md

 	WHERE rk = 1
   ```
   **Comment:**
-  * First, we `COUNT` the products and used the result to `RANK`, so we can find out how many times each client brought each item.
-This query was created inside the `CTE` (common table expression);
+  * Inside the `CTE`, we `COUNT` the products and used the result to `RANK`, so we can find out how many times each client brought each item.
   * Then, we select the `CTE`and using `WHERE` we discovered what was the most popular item for each customer.

 **Answer:**